valueimpression/BilMobileAdsUnityJS/README.md

 ## STEP 3:

-Use AntGameAds.Instance.ShowInterstitialAd() to show an interstitial ad
+Use AntGameAds.Instance.ShowInterstitialAd() to show an Interstitial ad

-Use AntGameAds.Instance.ShowRewardedAd() to show an Rewarded ad
+Use AntGameAds.Instance.ShowRewardedAd() to show a Rewarded ad

 #### NOTE: Use PreLoad function before calling show advertisement